d-morrison/IntroStatActivities/_book/08-A12-inference-1cat_CI-theory.md

 ### Learning objectives

-* Use bootstrapping to find a confidence interval for a single proportion.
+* Calculate a theory-based confidence interval for a single proportion.

+* Check the appropriate conditions to find a theory-based confidence interval.

 * Interpret a confidence interval for a single proportion.

+* Use the normal distribution to find the multiplier needed for a confidence interval

 ### Terminology review